UmiKami/Documentation-Page-Proj_4/README.md

 # Objectives

-1. Create a documentation page about javascript.
+1. Create a documentation page about javascript. - DONE
-2. Make it responsive - mobile first approach.
+2. Make it responsive - mobile first approach. - DONE
-3. Add dark and light (default) mode option.
+3. Add dark and light (default) mode option. - DONE

-Note: Dark and light mode functionalities are not requeried but I am doing it to make it more challenging and learn new things.
+Note: Dark and light mode functionalities are not required but I am doing it to make it more challenging and learn new things.

 # Known Issues

+None